 Skyteam airlines operating from Schiphol include Aeroflot, Air Europa, Alitalia, China Airlines, Czech Airlines, Delta Air Lines, Garuda, Kenya Airways, Korean Air, and TAROM.

-The entrance to this airport lounge is between piers E and F up a pair of escalators with walls literally encrusted in little dutch houses by Delft, behind a glass screen.
-These are the houses (containing alcohol) that are handed out at the end of long haul flights in business class on KLM.
+This airport lounge entrance is between piers E and F up a pair of escalators with walls literally encrusted in little dutch houses by Delft, behind a glass screen.
+These are the houses (containing alcohol) handed out at the end of long-haul flights in business class on KLM.

 You scan your boarding pass or your Skyteam card to gain access to the KLM Crown SkyTeam lounge.
 Ultimate, Skipper, and C2000, as well as Platinum for Life members and their guests, are always welcome in the lounge for free too.